scylladb/scylla-graphite-monitoring/README.md

 Interval 1

+Hostname n1

 <Plugin "network">
+    Listen "127.0.0.1" "25826"
-    Server "127.0.0.1" "25826"
+    Server "$metrics-server-ip" "25826"
+    Forward true
 </Plugin>
 ```

 The configuration above will write to collectd inside `metrics-server`.
-It assumes that it's listening on `127.0.0.1`, so you may have to adjust the address accordingly.
+In place of `$metrics-server-ip` enter the IP on which metrics-server is listening.

 Note: the `netlink` plugin comes from an optional package, you need to install it first.
 On Fedora that's `yum install collectd-netlink`.